erikssonjohan/Microcosmos/README.md

 #### Supported platforms:
-* Windows (no video suport at the moment)
+* Windows (no video support at the moment)
 * MacOS
-* Linux: For dependencies and CMake file have a look at the official [Cinder repo wiki](https://github.com/cinder/Cinder/wiki/Cinder-for-Linux).
+* Linux (no video support at the moment) For dependencies and CMake file have a look at the official [Cinder repo wiki](https://github.com/cinder/Cinder/wiki/Cinder-for-Linux).

 #### Depends on:
 * [Cinder](https://github.com/cinder/Cinder) as the cross-platform creative coding framework.